jacksparrow-12/E-Notes_Project/README.md

 Overview of Technologies used in this project are :- Frontend :- HTML,CSS,BOOTSTRAP-4,Fontawesome
-Backend :- Jsp,Servlet,JDBC,Database - MYSQL Workbench
+Backend :- Jsp,Servlet,JDBC,Database - MYSQL Workbench, Server - Apache Tomcat

+I'd recommend to watch the tutorial and access the files accordingly, this project takes a while to create..